Sales Automation – How to Automate Your Sales Process

 Once they choose a time, a calendar invite is automatically sent to both parties.

 Making use of scheduling tools is one of the sneakiest ways to save time on a day to day basis.
-This type of automation is one of those things that once you have it and start using regularly, it immediately becomes something that you can’t fathom living without.
+This type of automation tool is one of those things that once you have it and start using regularly, it immediately becomes something that you can’t fathom living without.

 Automate sales call dialing and analysis